pmoncada/accelerate-sf-vigilante-bounty/README.md

 The proposed solution has three main parts:

-1.)
-A method of identification of human shit.
+- A method of identification of human shit, creating a bounty.
-2.)
-A method of bounty creation and direct financing to solve the problem.
+- A method of direct financing to clean the shit.
-3.)
-A method of validating the cleaning and receiving payment.
+- A method of validating the cleaning and receiving payment.

 ## Adding Shit